 #1 Pipes – wrap 'em up!

-Protecting your pipes may be the last thing on your mind with Christmas approaching, but it really is essential to prepare your home to prevent bursts.
+Protecting your pipes may be the last thing on your mind, but it really is essential to prepare your home to prevent bursts.

 We recommend covering all of your water pipes – including those outside your home – with a foam tube called lagging.
-It's cheap, easy to fit and available from most DIY stores.
+It's cheap, easy to fit and available from most DIY stores for about £3.
 Just remember to use waterproof lagging for any outdoor pipes.